AB9IL/TwitGrid/README.md

 dense, instant overview of the latest posts from only the users you care about.
 It doesn't mix multiple feeds up into an infinite-scrolling jumble.

-#### This fork is even easier than the original TwitGrid:
+#### With this fork you may save several batches of Twitter feeds to watch:
+1. You must have Rofi or fzf for the menu.
-1. Clone the TwitGrid directory and move it anywhere convenient to you.
+2. Clone the TwitGrid directory and move it anywhere convenient to you.
-2. Edit the runtwitgrid.sh script to correctly contain the path to the html file and Twitter profile lists.
+3. Edit the runtwitgrid.sh script to correctly set paths to twitgrid.html and the folder with lists of Twitter feeds.
+4. Edit the OPTIONS variable to set your topic descriptions and associated batches of Twitter feeds.
-3. Edit the BROWSER variable to contain the command for opening your web browser.
+5. Edit the BROWSER variable to contain the command for opening your web browser.
-4. On the command line, execute the script runtwitgrit.sh.
+6. On the command line, execute the script runtwitgrit.sh.
-5. When the menu appears, select the topic or enter Twitter profiles manually.
+7. When the menu appears, select the topic or enter Twitter profiles manually.
-6. Wait for the browser to appear.
+8. Wait for the browser to appear.
-7. The page will automatically refresh.
+9. The page will automatically refresh.
+10. You do not need to edit the twitgrid.html file.

-#### Here are the original creator's instructions:
+#### Here are nuket's original instructions:
 It's easy to use:

 1. Save a copy of [`twitgrid.html`](https://raw.githubusercontent.com/nuket/TwitGrid/master/twitgrid.html) anywhere.